quantalogic/qllm/README.md

 ## 🗺 Roadmap

-- [ ] Add a command the list the available providers
+- [ ] Add a command to list all the available providers
-- [ ] Add a list that present the models available for a provider
+- [ ] Add a list command that present all the models available for a provider
 - [ ] Publish and search prompt on a prompts/template marketplace
 - [ ] Plugin for Raycast
 - [ ] Plugin for Chrome
 - [ ] Cost evaluation by providers
-- [ ] Add support for more LLM providers
+- [ ] Add support for more LLM providers (Perplexity, Groq, Mistral, etc ...)
 - [ ] Implement AI agent capabilities
 - [ ] Expand provider support to include more LLM services
 - [ ] Add safe code interpreter